navigation links

 - The Mausers

-Updated April 9, 2013
+Updated November 12, 2013

-Tom's book about his Columbine experiences
+Tom's book about his Columbine experiences:

+A signed copy can be obtained by writing to Tom at safemauser@yahoo.com.
+Orders can no longer be taken by credit card through this site.
+The book is also available on the Amazon and Barnes and Noble websites.
 The book is available in e-book format on Nook and Kindle and other e-book sites, for $7.99 or less.
 It's sold at Tattered Cover book stores in metro Denver.

-Here's a link to a Denver tv news report about the upcoming book and the 13th anniversary of Columbine.
-And here is the revised cover of the book.
+Here's a link to a Denver tv news report about the book and the 13th anniversary of Columbine.
+And here is the cover of the book.
+For additional information about the book, please visit here.

 Video!
 We thought it would be nice to bring Daniel more to life for people in a new way by placing some video of him on You Tube.
 Here's the link you can use to watch it: